 - Make Ahead & Freezing Instructions: The pie dough can be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 You can pre-bake the pie crust 3 days ahead of time (see step 4).
 You can also bake the pie 1-2 days before serving and I recommend serving it slightly warm.
 If making ahead, store covered at room temperature for 1-2 days.
 To reheat the whole pie, warm it in a 300°F (149°C) oven, covered, for 15-20 minutes.
 You can also freeze the baked and cooled pie for up to 3 months.
 Thaw in the refrigerator and bring to room temperature/warm it before serving.

 - Pie Crust: Both linked pie crust recipes make 2 crusts.
 You only need 1 crust for this pie, so freeze the 2nd half for another use.
 If using store-bought pie dough, you still need to partially blind-bake it (steps 2, 3, and 4).
-If desired, you can use a graham cracker crust or the Oreo cookie crust from this cookies & cream pie instead of traditional pie crust.
+If desired, you can use a graham cracker crust or an Oreo crust instead of traditional pie crust.
 Press either firmly into the bottom and up the sides of a 9-inch un-greased pie dish.
-Pre-bake at 350°F (177°C) for 10 minutes before continuing with step 6.
-No need for pie weights if using a cookie crust.
+No need to pre-bake either.

 - Skip the Nuts: Feel free to leave out the walnuts.
 If you leave out the walnuts, use 1 cup (180g) chocolate chips.
 (1 and 1/2 cups of chocolate chips made the brownie pie almost TOO rich!)